Skip to content

 2. FLP impossibility limits guarantees - Need timeouts in practice

-3. Paxos is correct but complex - Hard to implement
+3. Paxos is correct but complex - Under-specified for multi-decree

-5. Majority needed (2f+1 nodes) - Tolerates f failures
+5. Majority needed (2f+1 nodes) - 5 nodes is the production sweet spot

 6. Consensus is expensive - Use for coordination, not all data